a9raag/djangoaddition/README.md

 * Python 3.X     <br/>`sudo pip3 install django`
 * You can verify Django installation by typing: <br/>
 `anurag@anurag:~$ django-admin --version`
+##    description of project
+    - We are creating a sample web page for addition of two numbers using Django
+    - The developer provides the Model, the view and the template then just maps it to a URL and Django does the magic to serve it to the user

 ## Addition  project
-* Creating a sample django project named _addition_ we use following command `anurag@anurag:~$ django-admin startproject addition` This command will create directory named addition
+* Creating a sample django project named _addition_ we use following command
+* Django: Django is a free and open-source web framework, written in Python, which follows the **model-view-template** architectural pattern.

+# Creating a Django Project
+`anurag@anurag:~$ django-admin startproject addition` This command will create directory named addition
 ```